martintb/correlate/README.md

 ```
 ###Input Variables Notes:
 * Values in parenthesis represent the default used if unspecified
+* Type groups can be specified by using commas
+    * e.g. --type1=A,B or --type2=3,4,5
 * frame_start supports negative indexing from the last frame in the trajectory
 * frame_end takes a -1 argument to mean the last frame in the trajectory
 * all variables can be specified either as command line arguments or in config file or both